STOBOAT/alx-system_engineering-devops/README.md

-This README prepares for the script
+This script is to create executable files